browserengineering/book/book/html.md

 ```

 The parser has seen five tags (and one text node).
 The rest of the
-HTML will contain more open tags, close tags, and text; but no matter
+HTML will contain more open tags, close tags, and text, but no matter
 which tokens it sees, no new nodes will be added to the `<video>` tag,
 which has already been closed.
 So that node is "finished".
 But the
 other nodes are unfinished: more children can be added to the